GetResponse vs ActiveCampaign: Is it even close or an easy choice?

 You have five pricing plans and three different pay cycles to choose from when using the software.
 The pay cycles are monthly, yearly, or biyearly (every 2 years), and the plans are free, basic, plus, pro, and max.

 Let's take a closer look.

 The free plan will get you 500 contacts, unlimited newsletters, one landing page, and access to the website builder.
-Other features are available on this plan, but you have limits to bandwidth (on website builder), and many features are disabled.
+Other features are available on this plan, but you have limits to bandwidth (on the website builder), and many features are disabled.

 This plan costs $15 per month, and you get up to 1000 contacts, unlimited landing pages, more bandwidth, basic automation, autoresponders, and more of the main features are enabled.

-The plus plan is the most popular option and starts at $49.
+The Plus plan is the most popular option and starts at $49.
 Again, you get 1000 contacts, but extra features like full automation (except push notifications), segmentation, and access to 100 attendee webinars.

-Those opting for the pro plan will be paying from $99 per month.
+Those opting for the Pro plan will be paying from $99 per month.
 This plan gets you 1000 contacts, unlimited and complete automation, eCommerce features, 300 webinar attendees, and more.

 ActiveCampaign has four pricing plans and two payment cycles — monthly and yearly.
 Their plans are lite, plus, professional, and enterprise.

 For 500 contacts, you get one user, marketing automation, segmentation, reporting, email marketing, and more for $15 per month.
 If you increased your contacts to over 500 and below 1000, it would cost you $30 per month.